martinju/website/content/authors/admin/_index.md

 Center (NR) and has a PhD in mathematical statistics from the University of Oslo.
 My research interests is currently oriented around Explainable AI (XAI) with particular emphasis on Shapley values.

 This site is under construction.
+In the meanwhile, please see my [Google scholar site](https://scholar.google.com/citations?hl=no&user=lbqfMroAAAAJ).
 <!---[**More about me and my research**](/moreaboutme/)